 There seems to be more opportunity for diversity (anything can theoretically go viral) and yet the cultural artifacts that do become mainstream appear relentlessly optimized for the digital platforms of the attention economy.
 There isn't enough room for products or projects (or places) that are not memes, that aren't pre-optimized for sharing or scaling.
-The non-homogenized alternatives to the mainstream become harder to find.
-As we grow more accustomed to the algorithmic monoculture, allowing it to occupy our senses, we might lose our understanding of, or our taste for, anything else.
+The non-homogenized alternatives to the

-2 The theory that the structure of the internet drives demand away from products with mass appeal towards more obscure or niche offerings
+&lt;sup>2 The theory that the structure of the internet drives demand away from products with mass appeal towards more obscure or niche offerings